barrasso/cisco-sparkbot-tutorial/README.md

 **Remember to copy the `Access Token` because you'll need it for later.**

-`Note: After creating a new bot, the bot's Access Token will only be displayed once.` `Make sure to scroll down on the confirmation page, copy the token and keep it somewhere safe` `If you misplace it, you can always generate a new one by finding the bot in My Apps and selecting "Regenerate Access Token" from the edit page.`
+`Note: After creating a new bot, the bot's Access Token will only be displayed once.` `Make sure to scroll down on the confirmation page, copy the token and keep it somewhere safe.` `If you misplace it, you can always generate a new one by finding the bot in My Apps and selecting "Regenerate Access Token" from the edit page.`

-#####Next, go to your [Gupshup Dashboard](https://www.gupshup.io/developer/dashboard) and click the plus sign in the upper right corner:
+#####Next, open up your [Gupshup Dashboard](https://www.gupshup.io/developer/dashboard), and click the plus sign in the upper right corner:

 <img src="https://s25.postimg.org/ivg901ufz/Screen_Shot_2016_10_20_at_4_26_17_PM.png"/>

 Then, create a bot using the popup wizard in Gupshup:

 <img src="https://s25.postimg.org/l7jnjwhnj/Screen_Shot_2016_10_20_at_4_20_20_PM.png"/>

 Fill out the basic bot information:

 <img src="https://s25.postimg.org/sc1gsxowv/Screen_Shot_2016_10_20_at_4_23_24_PM.png"/>

 Make sure the `Code Your Own Bot` option is checked and select `Create Bot`:

 <img src="https://s25.postimg.org/aoo98h4db/Screen_Shot_2016_10_20_at_4_25_55_PM.png"/>

 Now, go back to your Gupshup dashboard and select the `Channels` link underneath the `Publish` column: